TemesgenGT/Transfer-Learning-for-Pneumonia-Detection/README.md

-# Pneumonia Detection Transfer Learning
+# Pneumonia Detection using Transfer Learning
-Pneumonia is a diseases attack lung.
-The disease is prevalent in children below the age of five and is known as the top few diseases that kill children.
+Pneumonia is lung diseases.
+The disease is prevalent in children below the age of five and categorized under the top few diseases that kill children.
 Pneumonia is a curable disease if it is treated at the early stage otherwise, the chance to recover is slim especially, when the victim is informed incorrectly.
-This project aimed to improve the image identification score to minimize the false-negative rate.
+This project aimed to improve the image classification to minimize the severity as result of false negative information.
 ## Table of content
 1. Data Source
  - chest-xray [chest-xray](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)